 Jorge’s recent artwork ironically, features a few food and beverage inspired influences.
 I hung out with him at his studio as we chatted about his art and local favorite food spots in the downtown Arts District and beyond.

-Backyard Bite: Jorge, to start, can you tell me a little bit about your newest works and what they are about?
+Backyard Bite: Jorge, to start, can you tell us a little bit about your newest works and what they are about?

 Jorge: The stuff I’ve been working on lately focuses on identity as its core theme.
 I first started with a “portrait” painting depicting the brands of products that I like to eat, wear and use [pictured above on right].
 From there I started investigating what logos or brands my circle of friends and family were closely related with.
 People often reveal a big piece of who they are through the brands that they associate with, whether it’s consciously or subconsciously.
 I wanted to fuse those brands together and create unique juxtapositions that might inspire people to look at these familiar symbols in a different way.
 Pretty much every American can instantly identify these logos, which are essentially just shapes and lines.